-In modern integrated-semiconductor circuits, the inclusion of both $n$-type and $p$-type transistors is not merely a matter of preference but an essential requirement to meet the diverse and complex functionalities demanded by contemporary electronic devices and systems.
-Similarly, a quantum semiconductor circuit composed of both $n$-type and $p$-type units also holds significant potential as a versatile component for future spintronics devices and quantum computing circuits.
-For instance, single-electron and single-hole semiconductor quantum dot devices have emerged as promising candidates for qubit realization due to their controllable dual-level spin-up and spin-down states, as evidenced in numerous studies~\cite{Loss1998, Petta2005, Nowack2007, Brunner2009, Hu2012, Pribiag2013}.
-However, integrating both $n$-type and $p$-type quantum dots within a single quantum circuit presents challenges.
-The difficulty lies in fabricating high-quality quantum devices capable of accommodating both carrier types since materialization and fabrication processes are often tailored specifically for one carrier type during doping or other work-function engineering procedures~\cite{Zheng2004,Jin2004,Wang2011,Heinze2002,Giovannetti2008,Leonard2011}.
+Single-electron and single-hole semiconductor quantum dot devices have emerged as promising candidates for qubit realization due to their controllable two-level spin states (spin-up and spin-down), as evidenced in numerous studies~\cite{Loss1998, Petta2005, Nowack2007, Brunner2009, Hu2012, Pribiag2013}.
+Transport measurements on electron and hole quantum dots provide valuable insights into the potential of these systems for implementing quantum computing.
+Realizing both single-electron and single-hole quantum dots within a single device through gating offers significant flexibility and innovation.
+However, integrating both $n$-type and $p$-type quantum dots into a single quantum circuit presents substantial challenges.
+The main difficulty lies in fabricating high-quality quantum devices that can accommodate both carrier types, as materialization and fabrication processes are often optimized specifically for one carrier type during doping or work-function engineering procedures~\cite{Zheng2004, Jin2004, Wang2011, Heinze2002, Giovannetti2008, Leonard2011}.